 Culture for yoghurt making.
 You can make fresh yoghurt!

-Use our quality starter and be assured of success every time.
+Use our quality Freeze Dried starter and be assured of success every time.
 1 sachet good for apx.
-1 litre milk.
-You use this litre as a mother culture.
+100 litre milk.
+You use this directly in the milk or, if you want, as a mother culture.
 This means you inoculate from this litre more milk.
 If done properly it last a long time.
-There are 3 sachets in the envelope.
-Instructions included.
 Store in the freezer.

 How to make a Mother culture